TarekNabil/Variation-Collection/README.md

 ### Prerequisites

-This Plugin Woocommerce to be installed and activated
+This Plugin requires Woocommerce to be installed and activated.

 Requires at least: Woordpress 5.4 , Woocommerce 4.3